Barred loach

 The barred loach (Nemacheilus fasciatus) is a species of ray-finned fish in the genus Nemacheilus.

 Size

-The maximum length of an unsexed male is 7.4 centimeters.
+The maximum length is 7.4 cm, with a common length of 5.8 cm.

 Location

 The barred loach can be found in fresh water in tropical climates in areas such as Sumatra and Java in Indonesia.
 It is found in mountain streams, and it prefers quiet and clear water.

 Feeding

 The barred loach feeds on benthic organisms and detritus.